bglynch/planning-finder/README.md

     -   #### Home Owner
         - As a **Home Owner**, I would like to see a list of recent planning in my locality so that I will aware of any construction near my house that will impact me.
     -   #### Architect
-        - As a **Architect**, I would like to keep a list of planning applications of homes I find inspiring so that I can use them as a reference point when I am designing a new home.
+        - As an **Architect**, I would like to keep a list of planning applications of homes I find inspiring so that I can use them as a reference point when I am designing a new home.

 -   ### Design